The 1977 Buccaneer draft review

-Click here to review the entire 1977 NFL draft
+Click here to review every pick made in the 1977 NFL draft

 Converted to the offensive line early in his NFL career and started for four seasons on the Bucs' offensive line.
 Was traded to the Raiders and won a Super Bowl ring with them in 1983.